anfragment/zen/docs/internal/localization-guide.md

 # Localization Guide

-This guide will help you contribute translations to the Zen.
+This guide will help you contribute translations to Zen.

 ## Overview of the localization system

 - Zen uses the [i18next](https://www.i18next.com/) framework for localization, as well as [react-i18next](https://react.i18next.com/) for easy integration with React.
-- Translation files are stored as JSON files in the [`frontend/src/i18n/locales`](https://github.com/anfragment/zen/tree/master/frontend/src/i18n/locales) directory.
+- Translation files are stored as JSON files in the [`frontend/src/i18n/locales`](/frontend/src/i18n/locales) directory.
 - The main language is English, and the default locale is `en-US`.
-- Zen uses locales rather than languages.
+- Internally, Zen uses locales rather than languages.
 [Learn more about the difference](https://poeditor.com/blog/locale-vs-language/).

 ## Currently supported locales

-Currently supported locales can be found in the `SUPPORTED_LOCALES` array in the [`frontend/src/i18n/index.ts`](https://github.com/anfragment/zen/blob/master/frontend/src/i18n/index.ts#L9) file.
+Currently supported locales can be found in the `SUPPORTED_LOCALES` array in the [`frontend/src/i18n/index.ts`](/frontend/src/i18n/index.ts#L9) file.

-## Adding a new language
+## Adding a new locale

-To add a new language to Zen, you'll need to:
+To add a new locale to Zen, you'll need to:

 1. Fork the repository
 2. Set up your development environment